alphaCassi/OpticalDesignAnalyses/README.md

 We are actively working on developing new features and expanding the capabilities of this repository.
 Your feedback, contributions, and suggestions are highly encouraged as we continue to grow and improve this project.

 - Generation of the PSF with a standalone application with Zemax: the scripts requires a path to and a filename of the Zemax file with the system to generate the Huygens PSF.

+- Full analysis of the spectral data of the dichroic coating.
+It includes transmission/reflection calculation, optical density, transition region, fitting of a notch etc..

 Thank you for your interest in Optical Design Analyses.
 We look forward to building a comprehensive suite of tools to support your optical design endeavors.